How Can Businesses Get Involved?

-The Centre is currently focussing on the development of three-year long collaborative projects between Lancaster University, its associated partners and the region's most ambitious businesses.
+The Centre is currently focussing on the development of 1 Year Masters Projects and Short-Term Projects between Lancaster University, its associated partners and the region's most ambitious businesses.
+The below is a guide on how to start your collaboration.
+For more specific information on our short-term projects, please click here to visit our dedicated short-term project page.

-The process for developing a three-year intensive collaborative project via the centre will follow a simple 8 stage process.
+The process for developing a collaborative project via the centre will follow a simple 8 stage process.

-Businesses will be invited to register on line and submit a basic outline of the broad area in which they would wish to consider collaboration.
+Firstly, we just need you to get in touch with one of our Business Development Team.
+They will then be able to work with you to submit a basic outline of the broad area in which you want to consider collaboration.
 This simple process will also allow the centre to check a company's eligibility to receive support.

 On submission of the project outline, the centre will consider whether the university and partners have the appropriate expertise.
 The Centre will confirm whether there is appropriate expertise to help.
 The matching of companies to academic colleagues will be done by a team of centre colleagues from Lancaster University and partners.